Sócrates: Death and tributes

 In 2011, Sócrates' health started to deteriorate.
 His use of alcohol has been linked to this.
 On 19 August 2011, he was admitted to the intensive care unit of the Albert Einstein Hospital in São Paulo with gastrointestinal bleeding secondary to portal hypertension and was discharged nine days later.
 The following month he spent 17 days in hospital with a liver ailment.
 On 1 December 2011, he was hospitalised with food poisoning which developed into septic shock and he was put on life support.
 He died on 4 December 2011 at the age of 57.
 He was survived by his wife and six children.

-President of Brazil, Dilma Rousseff, paid tribute, saying Brazil had lost "one of its most cherished sons".
-"On the field, with his talent and sophisticated touches, he was a genius.
-Off the field... he was active politically, concerned with his people and his country."
+Brazilian president Dilma Rousseff paid tribute, saying Brazil had lost "one of its most cherished sons".
+She added: "On the field, with his talent and sophisticated touches, he was a genius.
+Off the pitch [...] he was active politically, concerned with his people and his country."

 Corinthians fans held up signs in tribute and there was a moment of silence before the team's match against Palmeiras (a 0–0 draw which secured Corinthians their first Brazilian title for six years).
 The result matched a professed desire of Sócrates, who had once stated his wish "to die on a Sunday when Corinthians won a trophy".
 Fiorentina held a minute's silence before their league match against Roma, and the players wore black armbands in tribute.
 Former Brazil striker Ronaldo tweeted: "Sad start to the day.
 Rest in peace Dr. Socrates."
 Zico called him "unique".
 Italy's Paolo Rossi described the death as "a piece of our history that's broken off and gone away".
 Garforth chairman Simon Clifford paid tribute to the "great grace" of Sócrates.

 Legacy

 Pelé named Sócrates in the FIFA 100 list of the world's greatest living players in March 2004 and World Soccer named him one of 100 best footballers in history.
 In October 2008, he was inducted into the Pacaembu Brazilian Football Museum Hall of Fame.
+In 2022, France Football gave out the first edition of the Sócrates Award.